 A second welcome sign asserts Huntington Beach's title as Surf City USA.
 A trademark dispute in 2008 pitted Huntington Beach against Santa Cruz for the title of Surf City USA, and Huntington Beach emerged as the victor in this dispute.
 The trademark is officially held by the Huntington Beach Conference and Visitors Bureau.
 Adjacent wetlands offer a relief from the urban development seen to the southeast in Newport Beach and to the northwest in downtown Huntington Beach.
 Photo taken 10/24/09.

-The Huntington Beach Generating Station (HBGS) dominates the view along the Pacific Coast Highway as we approach downtown Huntington Beach.
-This power plant, which was operated by Southern California Edison until electricity was deregulated, is now operated by AES.
-Powered by natural gas, the power plant uses steam turbines to generate electricity.
+The Huntington Beach Generating Station (HBGS) lines the east side of the Pacific Coast Highway as on the northbound approach to Downtown Huntington Beach.
+This power plant, which was operated by Southern California Edison until electricity was deregulated, is now maintained by AES.
+Powered by natural gas, the plant uses steam turbines to generate electricity.
 Photos taken 10/24/09.

-Northbound California 1/Pacific Coast Highway approaches its junction with California 39/Beach Boulevard north.
+Northbound California 1 (Pacific Coast Highway) approaches California 39 (Beach Boulevard) north.
 Turn right to follow California 39 north through Huntington Beach toward Westminster, Garden Grove, Stanton, Buena Park, and La Habra.
 Photo taken 02/26/11.

 Between Golden West Street and Seapoint Avenue, California 1 passes by an oil field on the right and more beaches on the left.
 Photo taken 02/26/11.